California tops 3 million Covid-19 cases

 (CNN)California has become the first state in the nation to record more than 3 million Covid-19 cases, according to data from Johns Hopkins University and the Covid Tracking Project.

-The number of cases there has tripled in just the past two months.
+The number of cases in the nation's most populated state has tripled in just the past two months.

 Current data shows 3,005,830 cases and 33,623 deaths resulting from the virus that has plagued the nation and debilitated the economy.